Powerful Earthquake Shakes Mexico On 32nd Anniversary Of Deadly Temblor

 Residents who just hours before had taken part in large simulated earthquake drills to mark the anniversary emptied into the streets when the real quake struck.

-In its preliminary assessment, the U.S. Geological Survey said the magnitude 7.1 earthquake's epicenter was just over 3 miles east-northeast of Raboso, some 75 miles southeast of Mexico City.
+In its preliminary assessment, the U.S. Geological Survey said the magnitude 7.1 earthquake's epicenter was just over 3 miles east-northeast of Raboso, in the state of Puebla some 75 miles southeast of Mexico City.

 #NMINFORMA | 📽 Sismo provoca daños en varios edificios de la Ciudad de México. pic.twitter.com/dd3JZfbeoN— NoventaMinutos.MX (@NMinutosMX) September 19, 2017